raian621/maze-solver/README.md

 python main.py
 ```

 By default, the maze solver will use depth-first search to find a path from the top left corner of the maze to the bottom right corner of the maze.
-You can change the algorithmm used by providing an alternative algorithm:
+You can change the algorithm used by providing an alternative algorithm as a command line argument:

 ```sh
 python main.py -a astar